-How do we conceptualize and narrate environmental change, and with what effects on processes of environmental governance?
+How do people conceptualize and narrate environmental change?
+How does society define environmental problems and frame solutions?
+And with what effects on processes of environmental governance?

 Narrating the contemporary waterscape

 Stories are powerful communicators.
 Narratives draw people together and influence how we define policy problems.
 When it comes to the Colorado River, one narrative has appeared persistently over the decades and especially in recent years: the story of the source-to-sea expedition, tracing the river from headwaters to (dry) delta.
 Here, CSM students Caleb Ring and JoJo Clark join me in a narrative analysis that explores this story and its effectiveness for communicating cumulative human impacts on river systems.

 Coauthors: students C. Ring & J. Clark, Colorado School of Mines

 Funding: Colorado School of Mines Undergraduate Research Fellowships